 That’s where short, high-intensity workouts come in to play.
 Training protocols like Tabata, where 20 seconds of all-out effort is followed by 10 seconds of rest, are one way to trigger the afterburn; other high-intensity interval workouts (or HIIT routines), such as density set training, the Little Method, or 10-20-30 training, can also get you there.
 The key with any of these programs is that you need to be working hard.
 We’re talking exercise performed at 70 to 85 percent of an individual’s max heart rate.

 And you don’t need to stick to traditional cardio in order to achieve an EPOC effect.
 Several studies have shown that weight training with various types of equipment can also elicit elevated EPOC—and may even be more effective than cardio training in certain scenarios.

 If you’re new to this type of intense training, try a work-to-rest ratio of 1:2, says Matt Miller, trainer and Greatist expert.
 For instance: 60 seconds of work, followed by two minutes of rest.
 Miller suggested a workout structured like this: a five-minute warm-up, 60 seconds of fast running, and two-minute recovery walk; repeated six to eight times; followed by a five-minute cool-down.
 That adds up to about 30 minutes in total.

-Jason Edmonds: "In addition to burning calories post workout, it's also worth mentioning that this is the best time to consume a "cheat" or "guilty pleasure" carbohydrate based food.
-After intense exercise (resistance exercise, sprinting etc), skeletal muscle is low on glycogen, which is what muscle uses as fuel during intense excertion.
-Consequently, a sugary or starchy treat is more likely to be used to restore that glycogen depot instead of being stored as fat.”
+Bonus: If you have a ‘cheat meal,’ post-tough workout would be the time to have it.
+“After intense exercise—like sprinting—skeletal muscle is low on glycogen,” says Jason Edmonds, a biologist and Greatist expert.
+“Glycogen is what muscles use as fuel during exertion.
+Consequently, a sugary or starchy treat is more likely to be used to restore that glycogen deposit, instead of being stored as fat.”